shuckster/statebot/README.md

       idle
 ```

-The [documentation](https://shuckster.github.io/statebot/) has a few examples, too.
+The [documentation](https://shuckster.github.io/statebot/) has a few more examples.

 # Why?